 Privacy; Data Security; Consumer Protection; FTC/State AGs; Internet; eCommerce

 - Silha, et al. v.
 ACT, Inc., et al., (N.D.
-IL 2014) - represented defendants in privacy class action lawsuit alleging defendants sold personal information obtained from college entrance exam takers.
+IL 2014; 7th Cir.
+2015) – represented defendants in privacy class action lawsuit alleging defendants sold personal information obtained from college entrance exam takers.
 (Sidley obtained complete dismissal, which was affirmed on appeal).

 - In the Matter of a Warrant to Search a Certain E-Mail Account Controlled and Maintained by Microsoft Corporation (SDNY 2014) – filed amicus brief and presented oral argument on behalf of AT&T Corp. in support of Microsoft; brief argued that search warrant may not be executed for data stored on foreign-based servers absent a substantial nexus with the U.S.

 - Kelley v.
-Federal Bureau of Investigation, et al., (DDC 2013) – privacy litigation (Privacy Act, US Constitution, state privacy torts); prevailed on motion to dismiss in litigation representing individual plaintiffs alleging privacy rights violations
+Federal Bureau of Investigation, et al., (DDC 2013) – privacy litigation (Privacy Act, US Constitution, state privacy torts); prevailed on motion to dismiss in litigation representing individual plaintiffs alleging privacy rights violations.

 - In re: Google Inc. Cookie Placement Consumer Privacy Litigation (MDL D. Del.
 2013) – privacy litigation (ECPA, SCA, CFAA); filed as a class action; representing an Internet advertising company defendant.